microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

    ![Post Azure Deployment](images/postazuredeployment.png)

-1. Click on the **mhcdb** SQL database and make a note of the server under the header **Server name**.
+1. Click on the **mhcdb** SQL database and make a note of the server details under the header **Server name**.

    ![DB Server URL](images/getdbserverurl.png)

 1. Navigate back to the resource group.
-Click on the container registry and make a note of the server under the header **Login server**.
-These server details will be required in the Exercise 2.
+Click on the container registry and make a note of the server details under the header **Login server**.
+These details will be required in the Exercise 2.

    ![ACR](images/getacrserver.png)